 After observing the start to the day, students may sit in a moment of silence or quiet meditation.
 Afterward, spend a moment taking in the inspiring high ceilings with masterfully painted wall murals depicting Buddhist narratives.
-The atmosphere sets the perfect tone for starting the day with a tranquil positivity prior to setting our for the market.
+The atmosphere sets the perfect tone for starting the day with a tranquil positivity prior to setting out for the market.

 Students will visit a local market seldom visited by foreigners.
 The tour of the market will begin with an introduction to a variety of popular Thai fruits and vegetables such as green papaya, mango, pomelo, and lychee, as well as lesser known ones including salak and longan.
 Students may optionally sample produce that has arrived from farms often less than one day prior to being made available at the market.

 The market visit continues for another 15 minutes as students are introduced to additional interesting and infrequently seen food ingredients and snacks including sticky rice and banana wrapped in banana leaves, custards, puddings and dried fruit.